Carving

 Stairway goosenecks.

 Stairway goosenecks from the top looking down.
-I also turned the proto type for the balusters.
+I also turned the prototype for the balusters.

 Acanthus screen blank - oak.jpg (35738 bytes) Acanthus_Screen1.jpg (42506 bytes) Screen 4-4b.jpg (24465 bytes) Screen 4-4.jpg (43547 bytes) Small brackets jpeg.jpg (28627 bytes)